maorlipchuk/Wiki-Link-Validator/README.md

 A tool, designed to validate links in wiki projects.
 One of the most annoying things that you might encounter while reading a wiki page, is to find out a link in it redirects you to a missing page (404).

-WikiLinksValidator uses a python script that scans all the files matching a pre-defined prefix, and searches, using regex, for a specific pattern in the text that contains a link.
+Wiki-Validator uses a python script that scans all the files matching a pre-defined prefix, and searches, using regex, for a specific pattern in the text that contains a link.
 Once a link has been found it validate it and print an appropriate log.